-Social Media Sub-Commission
+Social Media

-The Social Media sub-commission oversees the management of IFSA's interests in the social media space.
+This oversees the management of IFSA's interests in the social media space.
 Currently IFSA utilises two main social media channels in Facebook and Twitter.
 These are seen, in collaboration with the IFSA website, as critical public faces for the association's brand.